WRITINGCROSSING IS A TRUSTED NAME WITH A TRACK RECORD OF SUCCESS

-Given the fact that we require a paid subscription to view writing jobs on our site, we are able to limit the number of people viewing our jobs.
+Given the fact that we require free registration to view writing jobs on our site, we are able to limit the number of people viewing our jobs.
 By limiting the number of people looking at our jobs we are able to keep down the competition you will face for these jobs.
 By keeping the number of applications down, we make it much easier for you to find a job.
 This is a big part of the philosophy behind WritingCrossing.

 We believe that the benefits we provide for writing job seekers are profound.
 First, we find jobs that hardly anyone knows about.
-Second, we charge to access our site and limit the number of applications (if any) these jobs receive.
+Second, we require free registration to access our site and limit the number of applications (if any) these jobs receive.
 Because the number of applications is so limited to the jobs we locate, our members receive more interviews and more writing jobs.

-While a subscription to WritingCrossing does require a job seeker to pay a small amount of cash out-of-pocket, it is that same drawback that makes WritingCrossing an effective and worthwhile investment.
+While registering for a free membership to WritingCrossing does require a job seeker to take some extra time to create an account, it is that same drawback that makes WritingCrossing an effective and worthwhile investment.
 Here at WritingCrossing we spend a large portion of our resources and efforts researching and updating job openings and balance this out by selling job postings and promoting our service.
 However, whenever we have sponsored listings, we let you know so that we can remain an unbiased source of jobs.

 What we do takes an incredible amount of effort.
 Imagine investing thousands of hours a day in researching jobs yourself.
 Needless to say, that would be impossible.
 So we do it for you.

-Your membership supports our research.
-We take our membership fees and apply them to doing research on the market in order to find jobs.
-People who have never experienced WritingCrossing often say "I do not believe in paying to find a job."
+People who have never experienced WritingCrossing often say "I do not believe in signing up for a free membership to find a job."
 However, what these people fail to realize is that this is what they are ultimately saying: